 With few exceptions, NO. Almost all of Western Washington's communities have followed Seattle's lead.
 Seattle was part of the pilot Project Impact program, which created retrofitting standards and improved the permitting process making it easier and less expensive to secure a building permit for this work.
 All this was done so that homeowners would have the work done under a permit, to ensure that building inspectors would inspect the work, to ensure that the proper elements are installed properly.
 The advantages to you are numerous: disclosure implications and increased resale value should you sell your home, assurance that the work is done safely and properly, and eliminating the risk of being fined or having your job shut down.

 Yes.
 Sound Seismic is part of Jackson Remodeling LLC, a full service residential remodeler.
 That means that we have carpenters and trade specialists available to repair sheetrock, paneling, siding, or other elements that must be opened up to perform a retrofit.
-Of course, this finish work does add some cost to the project.
+Of course, this finish work does add some cost to the project, often about doubling it.

 Doing any planned upgrades to wiring or plumbing before plywood goes up is a great idea.
 Let us know if you'd like us to include that work, and we will have our plumber and/or electrician quote the work.
 Other things you might want to think about are whether you plan to add any future windows, insulation, etc.